dennisvdang/Springboard-Portfolio/README.md

 # Springboard Data Science Career Track Portfolio

 This repository contains a diverse range of data science projects and case studies completed as part of the Springboard Data Science Career Track.
-The mini-projects utilize various data science methodologies, tools, and techniques, covering the entire data science pipeline from data acquisition and cleaning to modeling, evaluation, and visualization.
-Key methodologies and concepts covered include:
-- Data Wrangling and Cleaning
-- Exploratory Data Analysis (EDA)
-- Machine Learning (Supervised and Unsupervised)
-  - Linear Regression
-  - Logistic Regression
-  - Decision Trees
-  - Random Forests
-  - Gradient Boosting
-  - K-Means Clustering
-- Statistical Analysis and Inference
-  - Hypothesis Testing
-  - Permutation Tests
-  - Frequentist Inference
-  - Central Limit Theorem
-  - Confidence Intervals
-- Time Series Analysis and Forecasting
-- Feature Importance and Selection
-- Model Evaluation and Validation
-  - Cross-Validation
-  - Accuracy, Precision, Recall, ROC Curves
-  - R-squared, AIC, BIC
-- Data Visualization

 | **Table of Contents** |
 | --- |